 2.2 Study design

-The study was conducted for parasitological evaluation of different water sources which randomly selected in different sites within the study area.
-A total of twenty (20) samples from each source were used in the study.
+The study was conducted for parasitological evaluation of different water sources which was randomly selected in different sites within the study area.
+A total of twenty (20) samples were used in the study.
 Sources of sampled water include wells, ponds, boreholes, and streams.
 The sites were sampled twice in a month for three consecutive months.
 The sampled water from the streams was collected from the upper and the lower course of the water body (Iyaji et al., 2016).

 2.3 Collection of water samples

-Total of twenty (20) water samples were collected each from wells, ponds, boreholes, and streams in clean bottles.
+A total of twenty (20) water samples were collected from wells, ponds, boreholes, and streams in clean bottles.
 The samples were labeled with dates of collection, nature or source of water, the site of collection, and transported to the laboratory of Department of Biological Sciences, Bayero University Kano for examination

 2.4 Parasitological analysis of water samples

 Each of the water samples was first subjected to macroscopic and physical examination to determine the pH using a pH meter, the temperature using a thermometer, the colour, the odour and the presence/ absence of debris.
 The water samples in each labeled container were shaken and passed through a filter sieve of 0.5 mesh size according to WHO guidelines.
 The filter was removed and particulate materials present discarded.
-The filtrate was poured into 10ml centrifuge tubes and centrifuged at 2500 rpm per minutes for 10 minutes.
+The filtrate was poured into 10ml centrifuge tubes and centrifuged at 2500 rpm for 10 minutes.
 The test tubes were allowed to settle for a while after which the supernatant was discarded.
 A drop of the suspended sediment was placed on a clean grease free glass slide with a drop of Lugol’s iodine solution using a Pasteur pipette.
 The mixture was covered with a cover slip and examined microscopically using x10 and x 40 objective lenses to identify parasite eggs, larvae and cysts (Cheesbrough, 2010).

 3. RESULTS AND DISCUSSION